-Furthermore, Luxembourg signed the OECD Multilateral Instrument (MLI) on 7 June 2017 and opted to apply the principal purpose test (PPT) to all its tax treaties.
+Furthermore, Luxembourg signed the OECD's Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (the "Multilateral Instrument", or MLI) on 7 June 2017 and opted to apply the principal purpose test (PPT) to all its tax treaties.
 The PPT allows the Luxembourg tax administration to deny the benefits of the application of a double tax treaty in situations where the purpose of the structure or transaction was to obtain a tax benefit that would not have been granted otherwise.

-Luxembourg currently has 84 tax treaties concluded and 18 tax treaties pending negotiation.
+Luxembourg has signed 84 tax treaties, while a further 18 are pending negotiation.